chazelton331/mm-concept-detection-experiments/README.md

 We make available a dataset of Flickr [1a] and Twitter [1b] images and a set of Matlab and Java scripts that enable the multimedia detection.
 More specifically, from the datasets users may extract SIFT/color-SIFT descriptos (Dense sampling) with VLAD encoding and can reduce their dimensionality by PCA.
 Then, the descriptors are used to compute the eigenfunctions and top-k eigenvalues [4].
 Approximate Laplacian Eigenmaps are derived improving the time complexity.
 Finally, these Laplacian Eigenmaps are used as new feature vectors to a classifier [2].
 The prediction scores are ranked according to various accuracy metrics (ex. mean Average Precision, AUC curves, F1-score etc.).

+* The master branch of this repository contains ongoing Matlab and java files which form the current stable version of the framework

 ### SIML
 ###A framework (SIML) for Incremental concept detection based on SMaL.

 Extending SMaL to tackle the new unlabelled data in real-time applications, we devised SIML, an online implementation by computing the eigenvectors of unlabelled data incrementally [3].
 SIML interpolates new data to the eigenfunctions derived from the training set.
 In particular, in SIML the unlabelled data are imported in batches to compute the convergence eigenvectors.

-* The master branch of this repository contains ongoing Matlab and java files which form the current stable version of the framework.

 [1] Datasets collected using a set of manually selected groups [1a] or hashtags [1b].
 Datasets are password protected (password: socialsensor).
 [1a] http://www.socialsensor.eu/datasets/mm-concept-detection-dataset-2013/mm-concept-detection-datasets.zip